lisr-pcx/on-board-tips/docs/about.md

 In the last 6 years I worked as software consultant (EU market) on railway onboard/signalling devices, developing solutions in ADA and C++ language mainly on legacy codebases.

 There are tons of good sites and opensource projects on the web.
-Be curios, try stuff, be open-minded.
+Be curios, try stuff, stay humble.

 Have fun!